 5- Side effects

-Weed can cause short-term and long-term side effects if not used properly.
+Weed can cause both short-term and long-term side effects if not used properly.
 Short-term side effects include impaired memory, difficulty thinking and problem-solving, altered senses, and impaired coordination.

 7- Cost of use

-On the other hand, weed is still illegal at the federal level in the United States and in many other states, making it difficult to get.
+On the other hand, weed is still illegal at the federal level and in many other states of the US, making it difficult to get.
+Due to these legal constraints, weed prices are usually higher than CBD flowers.

 8- Availability